 - (a) Motions to Use Cash Collateral.
-Motions by the debtor in possession or trustee for authorization to use cash collateral must, in addition to Rule 4001(b), Federal Rules of Bankruptcy Procedure, contain: - (1) the relationship to the debtor, if any, of the creditor whose cash collateral is to be utilized;

-- (2) the nature or source of the cash collateral; - (3) the estimated amount of cash collateral to be used; - (4) a 90-day cash flow projection segregating cash receipts from cash collateral from all other sources of cash receipts; - (5) the balance owed to the creditor, as of the date the petition was filed, including any accrued, unpaid interest, cost or fees as provided in the agreement; - (6) an estimate of the amounts of any postpetition interest, costs and fees the creditor would be entitled to recover under § 506(b) of the Code; - (7) if the cash collateral is rent, the amount of the gross and net rent realized each month, and the fair market value of the property from which the rent emanates; - (8) if the collateral is receivables, an accounts receivable aging statement; - (9) if the collateral is inventory, current book or market value, whichever is lower, of the inventory; - (10) for any other collateral, the fair market value of the collateral; - (11) the method or means by which the interests of the creditor are to be adequately protected; and - (12) a statement of whether or not the debtor proposes to grant any provision contained in subsection (f) and, if so, identify the provision. - (b) Cash Collateral Utilization Agreements.
-Motions or applications for the approval of an agreement for use of cash collateral must, in addition to complying with Rule 4001(b), Federal Rules of Bankruptcy Procedure, set forth in the body of the motion or application the information required by paragraphs (a)(1) through (a)(10), inclusive, and whether or not the agreement contains any provision contained in subsection (f) and, if so, identify the provision. - (c) Postpetition Financing.
-Motions by the debtor in possession or trustee for authorization to obtain postpetition credit or for approval of a postpetition financing agreement must contain, as a minimum: - (1) identity of the lender and relationship, if any, of the lender to the debtor; - (2) the amount of credit to be obtained or, in the case of line of credit financing, the maximum amount the lender is to advance; - (3) if funding is to be incremental, timing of funding or method by which funding is to be determined; - (4) a 90-day cash flow projection showing all sources of cash receipts other than the amounts to be borrowed; - (5) if the lender is a prepetition creditor the following information- - [A] the balance owed to the creditor, as of the date the petition was filed, including any accrued, unpaid interest, cost or fees as provided in the agreement, - [B] if the lender is secured by receivables, an accounts receivable aging statement, - [C] if the lender is secured by inventory, current book or market value, whichever is lower, of the inventory, - [D] if the lender is secured by real property, the current fair market value of the property and, if income producing, the gross and net rents produced by the property, and - [E] if the lender is secured by any other property, the fair market value of the property; - (6) a description of the collateral, if any, to secure the postpetition financing; - (7) the current fair market value of the collateral, if any, to secure the postpetition financing; - (8) if any other entity has, or claims, a security interest in the collateral to secure the postpetition financing, set forth- - [A] identity of the entity, including any relationship to the debtor, - [B] the balance owed that entity,
+Motions by the debtor in possession or trustee for authorization to use cash collateral must, in addition to the information enumerated in Rule 4001(b)(1)(B), Federal Rules of Bankruptcy Procedure, contain: - the relationship to the debtor, if any, of the creditor whose cash collateral is to be utilized; - (2) the nature or source of the cash collateral; - (3) the estimated amount of cash collateral to be used; - (4) a 90-day cash flow projection segregating cash receipts from cash collateral from all other sources of cash receipts: - (5) the balance owed to the creditor, as of the date the petition was filed, including any accrued, unpaid interest, cost or fees as provided in the agreement; - (6) an estimate of the amounts of any postpetition interest, costs and fees the creditor would be entitled to recover under § 506(b) of the Code; - (7) if the cash collateral is rent, the amount of the gross and net rent realized each month, and the fair market value of the property from which the rent emanates; - (8) if the collateral is receivables, an accounts receivable aging statement; - (9) if the collateral is inventory, current book or market value, whichever is lower, of the inventory: - (10)- for any other collateral, the fair market value of the collateral; - (11)-the method or means by which the interests of the creditor are to be adequately protected; and - (12)-a statement of whether or not the debtor proposes to grant any provision contained in subsectionparagraph (f) below and, if so, identify the provision. - (b) Cash Collateral Utilization Agreements.
+Motions or applications for the approval of an agreement for use of cash collateral must, in addition to complying with Rule 4001(b), Federal Rules of Bankruptcy Procedure, set forth in the body of the motion or application the information required by paragraphssubsections (a)(1) through (a)(10), inclusive) above, and whether or not the agreement contains any provisionspecifications (b) below and, if so, identify the provisionspecifications (a)(1) through (a)(10), inclusive) below and, if so, identify the provisionspecifications (a)(1) through (a)(10), inclusive) below and, if so, identify the provisionspecifications). - (c) Postpetition Financing.
+Motions by the debtor in possession or trustee for authorization to obtain postpetition credit or for approval of a postpetition financing agreement must contain, as a minimum: - (1) identity of the lender and relationship, if any, of the lender to the debtor; - (2) the amount of credit to be obtained or, in the case of line of credit financing, the maximum amount the lender is to advance; - (3) if funding is to be incremental, timing of funding or method by which funding is to be determined; - (4) a 90-day cash flow projection showing all sources of cash receipts other than the amounts to be borrowed; - (5) if the lender is a prepetition creditor the following information- - [A] the balance owed to the creditor, as of the date the petition was filed, including any accrued, unpaid interest, cost or fees as provided in the agreement, - [B] if the lender is secured by receivables, an accounts receivable aging statement,